Quantum simulation of molecules in solution: Introduction

 \section{Introduction}

 Nowadays, multiscale modelling is a workhorse of computational chemistry and physics \cite{weinan2011principles,mennucci2019multiscale,segatta2019quantum, franco2019boosting}.
 Its recent development has been fueled by the constant quest to understand and harness more complex phenomena which necessarily call for the inclusion of details arising from the composite nature of the studied systems \cite{mennucci2019multiscale}.
 Such a demand for greater detail in the simulation of experiments is accompanied by an increase of the computational resources required.
-Simultaneously, the very same reason, i.e. the need to simulate with great accuracy systems of increasing complexity, fosters research in the application of quantum computation and quantum simulation to Chemistry \cite{arguello2019analogue, nielsen2002quantum, deutsch2020harnessing, georgescu2014quantum}.
+In particular, the need for more accurate molecular simulations using wave function based methods has motivated significant research efforts at the intersection of quantum chemistry and quantum computing. \cite{arguello2019analogue, nielsen2002quantum, deutsch2020harnessing, georgescu2014quantum}.

 In this work, we aim to contribute to both fields by reporting the first example of a hybrid quantum-classical algorithm (i.e., with the meaning given in the quantum computing literature to hybrid\cite{cerezo2021variational}, a protocol whose implementation relies both on classical and quantum computation) in which the quantum simulation of a molecular system takes also into account the presence of a solvating environment.
-The importance of these effects is glaring given their ubiquity in Nature at all levels: plants, animals and microorganisms base their existence on molecular mechanisms in which the presence of a solvent is essential \cite{jaramillo2011explicit,lovell2002femo, rohrig2005solvent}.
-It is also needless to remark the importance of accounting for solvation effects in almost all branches of Chemistry\cite{chen2009steric, anslyn2006modern,sherwood2019solvent}.
+The importance of these effects is glaring given their ubiquity in Nature at all levels: plants, animals and microorganisms base their existence on molecular mechanisms in which the presence of a solvent is essential \cite{jaramillo2011explicit,lovell2002femo, rohrig2005solvent, prabhu2006protein, timasheff1992solvent}.
+It is also needless to remark the importance of accounting for solvation effects in almost all branches of Chemistry\cite{chen2009steric, anslyn2006modern,sherwood2019solvent, lucent2007protein}.

 Concerning the strategies adopted so far to include solute-solvent interactions we can distinguish two broad classes pertaining to an explicit or implicit treatment of the solvent in the system description.
 The former is typically represented by Molecular Dynamics simulations or Monte Carlo simulations in which average properties are obtained from sampling the phase space of the system where the solvent degrees of freedom are explicitly accounted for \cite{florova2010explicit, christen2008searching}.
 This option, due to the high number of molecules needed, is limited to a classical description of the solvent (possibly coupled to a quantum chemical description of the solute in a QM/MM approach\cite{caricato2013vertical, chibani2014modelling}) or to a quantum description for a relatively small systems and limited statistical sampling \cite{cao2005mechanisms, bryantsev2008calculation}.
 In the long term, one may expect that the development of quantum computers will be sufficiently advanced to allow explicit, full-fledged quantum simulations of solutions.
 However, to date, this possibility is still far from being realised, and extending implicit solvation models to quantum computing approaches is a suitable option to address solvation effects.